West Valley City Criminal Defense Lawyer

 The West Valley City criminal process can be long and complex.
 By engaging the services of an experienced Utah criminal defense attorney like those at Overson Law, PLLC as early in the process as possible, you can rest assured that we will fight at every stage to bring the matter to the best possible resolution for you and your future.

-At your first appearance, the judge will read the charges against you and advice you of the rights afforded to you as a criminal defendant, including the right to an attorney if you have yet to retain one.
+At your first appearance, the judge reads what you have been charged with and advice you of the rights afforded to you as a criminal defendant, including the right to an attorney if you have yet to retain one.
 In misdemeanor cases, the arraignment, where the judge asks you to enter an initial plea of guilty or not guilty, also occurs at the first appearance, while in felony cases, it does not occur until later, after a potential preliminary hearing.
-Either way, unless we have already come to an amenable deal with the prosecutor, we are likely to advise you to enter a not guilty plea so that we can have time to collect all the evidence and assess the strength of the case against you.
-The plea can easily be changed to guilty later if you decide to accept a plea deal.
+Either way, unless we have already come to an amenable deal with the prosecutor, we are likely to advise you to plead guilty so that we can have time to collect all the evidence.

 The bail hearing is where the judge will decide whether to hold you or release you from jail while the underlying charges are dealt with in the court system.
 If the judge decides you can be released, they will also decide whether or not to set cash bail or to impose some other sort of conditions on your release.
 This hearing takes place at or around the same time as your first appearance, meaning you must act fast to retain a skilled West Valley City bail hearing attorney like those at Overson Law, PLLC.
 Our experienced attorneys know how to make the most persuasive arguments to get the judge to release you on little to no bail, based on such factors as your criminal history, the severity of the alleged offense, and your ties to the community.